Scientific Forecaster Discussion

 National Weather Service San Angelo Texas

-VFR conditions with light winds will continue at all terminals
+Light winds and VFR conditions will continue at all taf sites

 through the next 24 hours.

 Previous discussion... /issued 503 PM CST Wednesday Nov 26 2014/

 VFR conditions with light winds will prevail at all terminals